alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

     plot_predictions(state, tstamp)
 ```

-As one can see from this, the model has fairly wide intervals surrounding the
+As one can see from this, the model has fairly wide intervals
-predicted final margin based on the original linear regression model.
+surrounding the predicted final margin based on the original linear
-Interestingly, when I fit Georgia in this way, it looks much more likely that
+regression model.
+Interestingly, when I fit Georgia in this way, it
-Trump would win through this point than the linear regression model would
+looks much more likely that Trump would win through this point than
-suggest, though the final margin found by the regression analysis is well
+the linear regression model would suggest, though the final margin
+found by the regression analysis is well within the error bounds
-within the error bounds suggested from the predictions.
-Arizona looks up for
+suggested from the predictions.
+Arizona looks up for grabs, indicating
-grabs, indicating that the outlier points were definitely biasing the
+that the outlier points were definitely biasing the regression
-regression analysis.
+analysis.
 Pennsylvania is much more firmly leaning towards Biden.
+We
-One can look at the results again a day later to see how the race evolved:
+can look at the results again a day later to see how the race evolved:

 ```
 for (state, tstamp) in zip(state_list, ["2020-11-06T00:00:00"]*3):